 Cicero believed he was preserving the Roman Republic when in reality he was destroying it.
 Ultimately, hitmen hired by Augustus murdered Cicero.
 One reason for Cicero’s murder was to prevent him from opposing Augustus’s legislative program.

 That’s right, Augustus thought murder was the only way to remove obstacles to his legislation.
 American politics have not gone that far yet.
-However, a mob attacked the US Capitol and threaten to lynch politicians on 6 January 2021.
+However, a mob attacked the US Capitol and threatened to lynch politicians on 6 January 2021.

 How the Filibuster Destroyed Poland